eliasbenb/PlexAniBridge/docs/configuration.md

 This can significantly reduce rate limiting, but at the cost of atomicity.
 If any request in the batch fails, the entire batch will fail.

-For example, if a sync job finds 10 items to update with `BATCH_REQUESTS` enabled, all 10 requests will be sent at once.
+For example, if a sync job finds 10 items to update with `batch_requests` enabled, all 10 requests will be sent at once.
 If any of the requests fail, all 10 updates will fail.

 !!! success "First Run"